mujahidi/acf-typography/README.md

 - Google API Key is required for Google Fonts.
 Please add one by going to `WordPress Admin Dashboard > Settings > ACF Typography Settings`

 ## Limitations
-- Google Fonts CSS is automatically enqueued to only posts and pages.
+- Google Fonts CSS gets enqueued only on the front-end of posts and pages.

 ## Changelog
 See changelog on [CHANGELOG.md](CHANGELOG.md) file.